Classification of the FRW universe with a cosmological constant and a perfect fluid of the equation of state $p = w\rho$: Introduction

-To introduce such a fascinating subject to students, it is always challenging both physically and mathematically.
-In this paper, our purposes are two-fold: (i) By studying the concrete models of the FRW universe, we shall show that such a subject can be easily understood in terms of classical mechanics.
-The method is very basic, and undergraduate students with some knowledge of classical mechanics can easily follow.
-As a matter of fact, the only knowledge required is the conservation law of total energy of a classical particle with mass $m$ moving under a potential $V(x)$ \cite{GPS02}, \bq \lb{1.1} \frac{1}{2}m \dot{x}^{2} + V(x) = E, \eq where $\dot{x} \equiv dx/dt$ and $E$ is the total energy of the system, which is conserved without external force.
-Then, taking derivative of the above equation with respect to $t$, we find that \bq \lb{1.2} \ddot{x} = - \frac{d V(x)}{dx}. \eq Thus, once the potential $V(x)$ is known in terms of $x$, one can immediately tell if the particle is accelerating or decelerating, without integrating Eq.(\ref{1.1}) explicitly.
-In addition, one can also easily determine the range of $x$ that the motion allows.
-Therefore, if the problem of the evolution of the universe can be expressed in the above form, we can use the methods of classical mechanics to study its evolution, and classify all the possible models of the universe. (ii) The second purpose of this paper is to correct some typos appearing in some standard textbooks.
+In this paper, our purpose is two-fold: (i) to provide a complete classification of the FRW models in terms of classical mechanics; and (ii) to correct some errors appearing in standard textbooks.
+The main idea is simply to cast the dynamical equation in the form of the conservation of total energy of a classical particle with mass $m$ moving under the influence of a potential $V(x)$ \cite{GPS02,szy}, \bq \lb{1.1} \frac{1}{2}m \dot{x}^{2} + V(x) = E, \eq where $\dot{x} \equiv dx/dt$ and $E$ is the total energy of the system.
+Taking the derivative of the above equation with respect to $t$, we find that \bq \lb{1.2} m \ddot{x} = - \frac{d V(x)}{dx}. \eq Thus, once the potential $V(x)$ is known in terms of $x$, it can immediately be determined whether the particle is accelerating or decelerating, without it being necessary to integrate Eq.(\ref{1.1}) explicitly.
+In addition, it is simple to determine the range of $x$ allowed by the motion.
+Therefore, if the evolution of the universe problem can be expressed in the above form, we may use the methods of classical mechanics to classify and study all possible solutions.

 The rest of the paper is organized as follows: In Sec.
 II, we consider the Friedmann equation coupled with a cosmological constant and a perfect fluid with the equation of state $p = w\rho$ for any given curvature $k$.
 After writing it in the form of Eq.(\ref{1.1}), we study the potential $V(x)$ case by case, and deduce the main properties of each model of the universe.
 In Sec.
 III, we present our main conclusions.